maxtkc/mos-herb-site/work_w_me.md

   content = follow_up
 %}

-#### Low-income herbal consults
-I offer a limited number of $10 initial consultations and $5 follow-ups.
-These are available first come, first served, and are for clients who cannot afford my full prices.
-If you're interested in one of these sessions, please let me know during our intro call and I can tell you when the next one is available.
-I cannot offer sliding scale herbs since I don't use my own apothecary (see below).

 #### Cost of herbs

-Herbs can cost anywhere from \$50-\$200 per month.
-You are welcome to source your herbs anywhere and I can support you in using foods and lower-cost remedies to work within your budget.
+Herbs can cost anywhere from $50-$200 per month.
+I can support you in using foods and lower-cost remedies to work within your budget, but the herbs are not sliding scale.
 I primarily use [Heart Hand Lands apothecary](https://hearthandland.com/) for my clients’ formulas because they source quality, sustainable, relatively affordable herbs.